Every Family Has These 7 Roles

 This chapter is personal reflection, not professional advice.
 If a topic feels heavy, pause and take care of yourself.
 For urgent or crisis support, visit When You Need More Help.

-Families don't sit down and assign roles, but somehow everyone ends up playing one.
-Over time, personalities settle, habits form, and without realizing it, each person becomes that role at every gathering.
-Whether it's a holiday dinner, birthday party, or random weekend visit, the same dynamics show up again and again.
+Over time, personalities settle.
+Habits form.
+Responsibilities repeat.
+Without realizing it, each person becomes a familiar role at every gathering.
+Whether it is a holiday dinner, birthday party, cookout, or random weekend visit, the same dynamics show up again and again.

 1. The Organizer